 Punitive Damages in Settlement Negotiations

 Don’t expect the defendant to agree to punitive damages during settlement negotiations.
-It happens sometimes, but only once in a while.
-The reason why defendants (or, more commonly, their insurance companies) refuse to agree to pay punitive damages is that courts usually do not award them.
+It happens occasionally, but not often.
+The reason defendants (or, more commonly, their insurance companies) often refuse to agree to pay punitive damages is that courts typically do not award them.

 In settlement negotiations, you might be better off doubling your demand for pain and suffering damages rather than adding a claim for punitive damages.

 Most courts do not like to award punitive damages.
 That doesn’t mean they never do.
 It just means that under normal circumstances, it’s an uphill battle.
-Some circumstances, however, are not normal, and punitive damages can be easy to win.
+In some circumstances, however, they are not typical, and punitive damages can be easily won.

 A Fort Worth personal injury lawyer can greatly improve your likelihood of winning them.
-Call us today at (817) 294-1900 or contact us online contact an attorney at Anderson Injury Lawyers.
+Call Anderson Injury Lawyers today at (817) 294-1900 or contact us online.